 The average fine for illegally smoking cannabis in Las Vegas is around $600.
 To avoid such a cost, know if you can smoke in places besides your home.

 For Tourists or Non-Residents

 You could smoke with friends or new acquaintances in their homes on your visit.
 As Las Vegas boasts almost 650,000 residents, visitors may get lucky if they have a local friend or make one on their trip.

 If you’d like to find a home to smoke in and don’t know a Vegas resident or don’t want to ask a friend, using an Airbnb offers a possible alternative location.
-Not all Airbnb’s allow smoke or odors, so it is essential to check with the hosts before you light up.
+Not all Airbnbs allow smoke or odors, so checking with the hosts before you light up is essential.